Eligibility and Recommendations

 Laboratory or Field Experiments

 Applicants must demonstrate understanding of the processes of scientific inquiry, and explain how scientific knowledge is discovered and validated, through hands-on laboratory or field experiences.

 Behavioral and Social Sciences

 A patient-centered approach to health care requires an understanding of the patient as an individual and a member of a family, community, and society.
 Applicants must develop an understanding of behavioral and social processes and their use to predict or influence health outcomes or health risk factors.
+Please visit:

 Applicants must be able to write clearly, speak fluently, and read English with excellent comprehension.
 Fluency in a foreign language, specifically Spanish or an Asian language, is recommended to enhance learning and service in our diverse communities.